Crystal Palace railway station

-Crystal Palace railway station is a Network Rail and London Overground station in the London Borough of Bromley in south London.
+Crystal Palace is an interchange station between the Windrush line of the London Overground and National Rail services operated by Southern, situated in the London Borough of Bromley in south London.
 It is located in the Anerley area between the town centres of Crystal Palace and Penge, 8 mi 56 chain from London Victoria.
 It is one of two stations built to serve the site of the 1851 exhibition building, the Crystal Palace, when it was moved from Hyde Park to Sydenham Hill after 1851.

 The station was opened on 10 June 1854 by the West End of London and Crystal Palace Railway (WEL&CPR) to take the crowds to the relocated Palace.
 It was formerly known as Crystal Palace (Low Level) to differentiate it from the nearby and now largely demolished Crystal Palace (High Level) railway station.

-The station serves trains running between London Bridge and London Victoria in addition to services terminating at Beckenham Junction and Sutton.
-Since 23 May 2010, the station has also been a terminus of the East London Line of the London Overground.
+The station serves Southern trains running between London Bridge and London Victoria in addition to services terminating at Beckenham Junction and West Croydon.
+Since 23 May 2010, the station has also been a southern terminus of the Windrush line of the London Overground.
 This has been the catalyst for plans for a substantial redevelopment of the station.